YingAo2025/chrome-extension-eval/README.md

 # chrome-extension-eval
-provide function used utility functions for chrome extension on InspectedWindow
+Provide commonly used utility functions for Chrome extension development that can be executed on the InspectedWindow.